Manatawut/command-for-git/README.md

-note for me and everyone
+note git for me and everyone